ITSS Program Executive

 My Military awards include the Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal with “V” device, Arial Achievement Medal, Navy Commendation and Achievement Medals, Army Commendation and Achievement Medals.

 I am married to the former Jennifer A. Schulz of New York and Mobile, Alabama.
 We have five sons Connor, Dillon, Abner, Colin and Danann.

-A panel where CIO will discuss the issues that will affect their organization.
-An opportunity for IT directors, IT managers, Technology service providers, Technology infrastructure providers to hear a frank and open discussion and gain insight into where this industry and market are headed in the near future.
-The event will be presented in a panel format with 3 to 5 CIO’s.
-The discussion will be guided by a moderator.
-CIOs from the following industries have been invited; Military/training, Medical, manufacturing, banking, Gov, education as well as a ‘Cloud Service” provider.
-The panel will be presented with 3 or 4 CIO level issues/challenges.
-Each will have an opportunity to discuss their views on how their respective organizations are approaching the issues.
-This format will benefit the Gulf Coast IT industry in several ways; provides insight into the larger issues from local CIO’s, leading industry CIOs can exchange ideas/approaches with their peers.
-Industry managers, operators and technicians will hear the directions and concepts of where their CIOs would like to go and service providers and vendors will better understand the types and extent of the services that will be needed as the organizations mature and change to meet the future.
-This is also a great opportunity for service providers and vendors to understand what skill sets, services and technology will be need in the future.
-Given the current volatility in the economy this type of event offers the opportunity to understand where the market place is headed and what need to be done to remain competitive.
+The ITEN Wired Summit is proud to announce the second annual CIO Panel Discussion.
+CIO’s will discuss the issues that affect their organizations today and provide insight into the future of IT.
+It is an opportunity for IT professionals and technology service and infrastructure providers to hear a frank and open discussion about the future of the IT industry.
+We will have a panel of 3 to 5 CIO’s guided by a moderator.
+CIO’s from Military/training, Medical, manufacturing, banking, government, education, and technology have been invited.
+The moderator will present the panel with 3 or 4 CIO level issues/challenges.
+Each will have an opportunity to discuss his/her views on how his/her organization approaches the issues.
+The panel can exchange ideas/approaches with each other and attendees will hear the directions and concepts of the CIO’s and better understand the types and extent of services that will be needed as the organizations mature and change to meet future IT challenges.
+This discussion is also a great opportunity for service providers and vendors to understand what skill sets, services, and technology are required.
+Given the current volatility in the economy this type of event offers the opportunity to understand where the marketplace is headed, how to prepare, and how to remain competitive."